 Stakeholder Group Whether identified as vulnerable & marginalized group (Yes/No) Channels of Communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community, Meetings, Notice Board, Website) Other Frequency of engagement (Annually/Half Yearly/ Quarterly/Others - Please specify) Purpose & scope of engagement including hey topics and concerns raised during such engagement

-Shareholders No Annual general meeting Quarterly/Annually Economic
+Shareholders No Annual general meetingPeriodic meetings Quarterly/Annually Economic performance

-Periodic meetings performance

 Corporate regulatory Capital allocation.

 disclosures Successful strategy implementation

 Annual report Business ethics

-Website ESG issues
+Website • ESG issues

 Environmental impact

 Regulatory issues

-Employees No Employee induction Regular, Email, Half Employee wellbeing
+Employees N No Employee induction Employee wellbeing

-Performance reviews yearly news letter Business ethics
+Performance reviews Business ethics

-Internal communications through Sandur Antaranga Diversity & inclusion
+Internal communications Diversity & inclusion

-Company events Health & safety
+through Sandur Antaranga • Health & safety

-Training & development
+Company eventsTraining and developments Training & development

-Training and developments

-Policies & procedures Sustainable workplace
+Policies & procedures Sustainable

-Exit interviews Compensation
+Exit interviews workplace

-Succession planning
+Compensation Succession planning

-Villagers/Community No Day-to-day interactions &meetings As and when required Environmental impact
+Villagers/Community No Day-to-day interactions &meetings As and when required Succession planninEnvironmental impact

 Local initiatives and volunteering activities Community Wellbeing

 CSR activities, Donations and sponsorship Industry practices

-Website
+• Website

-Stakeholder Group Whether identified as vulnerable & marginalized group (Yes/No) Channels of Communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community, Meetings, Notice Board, Website) Other Frequency of engagement (Annually/Half Yearly/ Quarterly/Others - Please specify) Purpose & scope of engagement including hey topics and concerns raised during such engagement Customers No Day-to-day interactions &meetings Website Marketing material (e.g., annual reports, sustainability reports, social media, etc.) Exhibitions and conferences Business Development efforts Networking events Regular Client wellbeing Privacy & security Responsiveness to their requirements Quality, safety and cost Business ethics Company impact on the environment Government Bodies No Direct engagement through on- site, licensing department National development plans and programmes Audits Press releases Local forums As and when required Alignment with national development plans &programmes Regulatory compliance Labour practices Transparency Community wellbeing National employment Supplier & Business partners No Day to day interactions Supplier assessment and audit Regular meetings with key suppliers and subcontractors Supplier satisfaction survey Regular Procurement practices Environmental impact & sustainability practices Business ethics Waste Management
+Stakeholder Group Whether identified as vulnerable & marginalized group (Yes/No) Channels of Communication (Email, SMS, Newspaper, Pamphlets, Advertisement, Community, Meetings, Notice Board, Website) Other Frequency of engagement (Annually/Half Yearly/ Quarterly/Others - Please specify) Purpose & scope of engagement including hey topics and concerns raised during such engagement Customers No Day-to-day interactions &meetings Website Marketing material (e.g., annual reports, sustainability reports, social media, etc.) Exhibitions and conferences Business Development efforts Networking events Regular Client wellbeing Privacy & security Responsiveness to their requirements Quality, safety and cost Business ethics Company impact of the environment Government Bodies No Direct engagement through on- site, licensing department National development plans and programmes Audits Press releases Local forums As and when required Alignment with national development plans &programmes Regulatory compliance Labour practices Transparency Community wellbeing National employment Supplier & Business partners No Day to day interactions Supplier assessment and audit Regular meetings with key suppliers and subcontractors Supplier satisfaction survey Regular Procurement practices Environmental impact & sustainability practices Business ethics Waste Managemen

-1. Provide the processes for consultation between stakeholders and the Board on economic, environmental, and social topics or if consultation is delegated, how is feedback from such consultations provided to the Board.

-SMIORE's stakeholder engagement strategy seeks feedback on a regular basis, which is then integrated into the organization's medium and long-term strategy and planning exercises.
+- 1. Provide the processes for consultation between stakeholders and the Board on economic, environmental, and social topics or if consultation is delegated, how is feedback from such consultations provided to the Board. - SMIORE's stakeholder engagement strategy seeks feedback on a regular basis, which is then integrated into the organization's medium and long-term strategy and planning exercises.
 This also enables the Company to promote the idea of shared growth and a common prosperous future for the society at large.
 The Company has formal mechanisms in place to engage key stakeholder groups in a constructive manner and collect valuable feedback, including on areas that are under the purview of the NGRBC Principles.
-This proves to be a valuable input for the risk assessment and strategy formulation process of the Company.

-2. Whether stakeholder consultation is used to support the identification and management of environmental, and social topics (Yes/No).
-If so, provide details of instances as to how the inputs received from stakeholders on these topics were incorporated into policies and activities of the entity.

-Many of the environmental and social management activities such as de-silting of tanks, construction of toilets, medical camps, etc., have been taken up in consultation with the stakeholders.
+This proves to be a valuable input for the risk assessment and strategy formulation process of the Company. - 2.
+Whether stakeholder consultation is used to support the identification and management of environmental, and social topics (Yes/No).
+If so, provide details of instances as to how the inputs received from stakeholders on these topics were incorporated into policies and activities of the entity. - Many of the environmental and social management activities such as de-silting of tanks, construction of toilets, medical camps, etc., have been taken up in consultation with the stakeholders.